miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 Moreover, while you crushed the loaves there and cooked your mittens, your quiet woman has already made friends with several other experienced programmers.
-And found that their red "jaguars" steer cooler than your Ford Goat used colors.
+And found that their red Jaguars steer cooler than your Ford Goat used colors.
 Add fuel to the fire
 Internet: if you live in Pennsylvania, she